phamtony/recipeES6/README.md

 	** ajax loader (it's put in the base.js, so it can be reused throughout the site. also includes an arugment, parent) -Building pagination
 	-Start, end criteria.
 Button rendering, slice up results in conjunction to pages/results per page

+-Building Model (Recipes)
+-Creating a config.js file (to have global keys that needs to be used sitewide)